 More busses, more lines, more interminable shuffling through airport holding pens, yet another Aeroflot jetliner with peeling-up carpets (I wonder what their engine and airframe maintenance is like.) and stewardesses from the Army Mess Corps School of Service Etiquette, and touch down in Leningrad.
 Where I found the fourth and final classy thing I saw in the Soviet Union: Leningrad.

 Leningrad could be in a different country than the rest of my trip.
 It is the most beautiful city I have ever seen in my life.
 It is a jewel of a city.
-Most of the architecture is 17tn and 18*n century style masonry done in real or simulated large blocks, parged over, and painted pastel with white highlighted details around the windows, simulated columns, white painted mortar joints, doo-dads, cornices, friezes, etc. The latitude is about the same as that of Anchorage, Alaska, so in this early July season, sunset was around 11:30 PM, and sunrise around 4 hours later, and the low-angle sun strikes those pastel walls perpendicularly, making them especially brilliant.
+Most of the architecture is 17th and 18th century style masonry done in real or simulated large blocks, parged over, and painted pastel with white highlighted details around the windows, simulated columns, white painted mortar joints, doo-dads, cornices, friezes, etc. The latitude is about the same as that of Anchorage, Alaska, so in this early July season, sunset was around 11:30 PM, and sunrise around 4 hours later.
+And the low-angle sun strikes those pastel walls perpendicularly, making them especially brilliant.
 The city is crisscrossed with the waterways and canals of the Neva River delta, so vistas across water with gilt onion-domes and spires abound.

 Leningrad, however, is not without its failings.
 This metropolis of 5 million, third largest in Europe, does not have a potable water supply.
 As a result of some water engineering project a few years ago, they got a bug in their water that they have not been able to get rid of.
 So you buy bottled water from Ireland in the dollar-shops (or brush your teeth with vodka), and hope they boiled the water they used to wash the vegetables and make the ice cubes.
 (Boiled ice cubes?!)
 Yes, the ice-makers work in Leningrad.